wp-plugins/woo-stickers-by-webline/readme.txt

 = Key Features =

 - Sticker for New, On Sale, Soldout Products
+- Admin can define number of days to define product as new.
 - Admin can configure different style of stickers
 - Admin can enable/disable this sticker feature
 - Admin can configure stickers for Product List as well for Product Detail page